Natural Weight Loss: 12 Science-Backed Methods That Actually Work

 2. Eat more fiber-rich foods

 Fiber is the part of plant foods your body can't digest.
-It moves slowly through your digestive system, promoting fullness and supporting gut health.
+It moves slowly through your digestive system, promoting fullness and supporting gut health, and it stimulates the release of satiety hormones (like GLP-1) naturally.

 Vegetables, whole grains, fruits, and legumes all provide fiber.
 A simple starting point: add one extra serving of vegetables to your lunch or dinner.